-Hayes, who’s been relatively quiet during the past two years, is making a much-anticipated return to the industry following the release of three new songs and an upcoming summer North American tour.
+After remaining relatively quiet the past two years, Hunter Hayes is making a much-anticipated return to the country music industry following the release of three new songs and an upcoming summer North American tour.
 Included in that tour is a stop at Joe’s Live Rosemont on May 13.

 The “Wanted” country artist spoke on the phone with The PHOENIX about his new music, future releases and recent philanthropic endeavors.